Composer of the Week

-Composer of the Week is a long-running biographical music programme produced by BBC Cymru Wales and broadcast on BBC Radio 3.

-It is broadcast daily from Monday to Friday at 12 noon for an hour, each week's programmes being a self-contained series of five dedicated to a particular composer or a group of related composers.
+Composer of the Week is a biographical music programme produced by BBC Cymru Wales and broadcast on BBC Radio 3.
+It is broadcast daily from Monday to Friday at 16:00 for one hour, with each week's programmes being a self-contained series of five dedicated to a particular composer or a group of related composers.

 With the "great composers", weeks dedicated to them tend to focus on a particular aspect of their life or works.
-The series has been written and presented by Donald Macleod since 1999.
-Sometimes recordings are made on location with Macleod visiting composers at home - such as the Harrison Birtwistle episodes in October 2019.

 History

-Originally titled This Week's Composer, the series was first broadcast on 2 August 1943 on the BBC Home Service, running from 7.30am to 7.55am, Monday to Saturday.
+Originally titled This Week's Composer, the series was first broadcast on 2 August 1943 on the BBC Home Service, running from 07:30 to 07:55, Monday to Saturday.
 There were some breaks in the schedule: for instance, Music Diary was used as a replacement from January to March 1945.
-But in terms of longevity, it is only surpassed by Desert Island Discs (first heard on 29 January 1942).
-From the beginning and for many years there was no regular host: it was presented live by the day’s duty continuity announcer.
+In terms of longevity, it is only surpassed by Desert Island Discs (first heard on 29 January 1942).
+The programme originally had no permanent presenter and was instead presented live by the day's duty continuity announcer.
 As a consequence, there are no recordings of the programme in the BBC archives from before the 1980s.

-In December 1964 it was transferred to the BBC Third Programme, beginning at 9.04am on weekdays.
+In December 1964 it was transferred to the BBC Third Programme, beginning at 09:04 on weekdays.
 The title was quietly changed to Composer of the Week on 18 January 1988.
-From 9 October 1995 Composer of the Week was moved from its long-standing 9am slot to 12 noon, making way for a new morning schedule at Radio 3.
+From 9 October 1995 Composer of the Week was moved from its long-standing 09:00 slot to 12:00 to make way for a new morning schedule at Radio 3.

+The series has been written and presented by Donald Macleod since 1999.

+Sometimes recordings are made on location with Macleod visiting composers at home – such as the Harrison Birtwistle episodes in October 2019.

+Since May 2023, some weeks have been presented by Kate Molleson.

+Molleson's first week was about György Ligeti.
+A schedule refresh in April 2024 moved the programme from 12:00 to 16:00.